open-physiology/open-physiology/README.md

 * [Graphical Lyph Editing Widget](https://github.com/open-physiology/lyph-edit-widget)
 * [Prototype Application](https://github.com/open-physiology/prototype-application)

-This repository will also host meta-data regarding the development effort started in March 2017, such as the original development plan.

 Development of the components above is managed with the help of ZenHub.
 Install the [Chrome or Firefox extension](https://www.zenhub.com) to add a number of useful tools to GitHub:

 * [Our Main ZenHub Board](https://github.com/open-physiology/open-physiology#boards?repos=84000562,60700954,83999711,83989718,83999352,40669551,65717324)